A Guide to Hanging Wallpaper with Success

 Adding texture to a room is a great way make a room more visually appealing.
 Unfortunately, many people think that hanging wallpaper automatically equals uneven patterns and peeling seams.
-However, with the right process of aligning, pasting, hanging, and trimming, hanging wallpaper can actually become a fairly straightforward and simple process.
+With the right process of aligning, pasting, hanging, and trimming, hanging wallpaper can actually become a fairly straightforward and simple process.

 Prepare for the Job

 Before you even begin your project, you need to carefully plan out your wallpaper job.
 Choose your dominant wall so you can make sure the seam layout is least noticeable there.
-Keep in mind that the pattern will seldom match up when you’re done.
+Keep in mind that the pattern will seldom fully match up when you’re done.
 As a result, it’s a good idea to plan your last strip to end up either behind or above the door since this is the most inconspicuous spot in the room.
 If you’re right-handed, it’s easier to work counterclockwise around a room, and if you’re left-handed, it’s better to work clockwise.

 Get Wallpaper Ready for Hanging